bradeneast/bradeneast.com/_src/design/hope youth retreat t-shirts.md

 ---
 title: "Dead is Dead: T-Shirts and Theme for a Youth Retreat"
-entity: Hope Presbyterian Church of Bartlesville
+subtitle: Completed for Hope Presbyterian Church of Bartlesville
 image: /img/hope-youth-retreat/cropped.webp
 order: 15
 badges: